 Who We Are

 The Bradford Area Public Library's service area includes the City of Bradford, Bradford, Corydon, Foster, and Lafayette Townships, and the Borough of Lewis Run.
 Our fully accessible facility, located on state route 346, was built in 1991.
-Our services, programs, and dedicated staff continue to honor the promise engraved over the entrance to Bradford's original 1901 Carnegie Library: we remain "Free to the People".
+Our services, programs and dedicated staff continue to honor the promise engraved over the entrance to Bradford's original 1901 Carnegie Library motto: We remain "Free to the People".

 Bradford Area Public Library (BAPL) is part of the Seneca Library District (seventeen member libraries in the counties of Cameron, Elk, Forest, McKean, and Warren).